INTERVIEW AND PICTURES BY MARKO SYRJÄLÄ

-You first worked with KISS when band was working on HOT IN THE SHADE album?
+You first worked with KISS when the band was working HOT IN THE SHADE album?

 Yes.
-I did co-wrote a couple songs on HOT IN THE SHADE.
+I did co-write a couple of songs on HOT IN THE SHADE.

-At that time band used some outside players in studio during the demo sessions.
-There was a rumor flying that Eric Singer was used on some demo tracks there.
-Do you remember if Eric was there because some time earlier he had just played with Paul on his solo tour in U.S?
+At that time, the band used outside players in the studio during the demo sessions.
+There was a rumor saying that Eric Singer played on some demo tracks.
+Do you remember if Eric was there because he had recently played in Paul’s solo band on tour a bit earlier?

 Oh yes, 1989, I’m sorry.
 A lot of the things were written and demoed.
-That was kind of the thing back then, everybody would make demos and a lot of times use a drum machine for the demos.
-I think what we did on some of those, not we, but I was around, and I think what happened was they would take some of the demos, because the tracks were very good, and then put real drums on and record it that way.
+That was kind of the thing back then, and everybody would make demos and a lot of times use a drum machine for the demos.
+I think what we did on some of those, not we, but I was around, and I think what happened was they would take some of the demos because the tracks were very good and then put real drums on and record it that way.
 So I remember on the songs that Gene and I had demoed, those two songs, “Street Giveth and Street Giveth Away” and “Betrayed”…and then we came back in and basically took the tracks, and Eric Carr put the drums on.
 I think Bruce re-did some of the guitars.
 But some of the original guitars that I had done on the demo might be in there.
-I think there’s an acoustic guitar in there like on a couple of those like “Street Giveth”.
+I think there’s an acoustic guitar in there like on a couple of those like “Street Giveth.”
 I think they kept that in there possibly?
-It was kind of a weird way to approach it and interestingly when we did SONIC BOOM we didn’t do that which kind of keeps it in a fresher approach.
+It was kind of a weird way to approach it, and interestingly, when we did SONIC BOOM, we didn’t do that, which kind of keeps it in a fresher approach.
 We didn’t do demos of those songs.
-We just wrote them, at home, or in hotel rooms and just put them on a recorder like this one (points to Marko’s recording device for the interview).
+We just wrote them at home or in hotel rooms and just put them on a recorder like this one (points to Marko’s recording device for the interview).

-I’m talking the most part here… We put it on something like that and then we’d go and rehearse it as a band and then go and record it.
-I think that’s a much cooler way to go because sometimes you just get into the demos and you get “demoitis”.
-You start loving parts of that and how we recreate this and suddenly you lose kind of the original energy of the song that you had when you did the demo.
+I’m talking the most part here.
+We put it on something like that, and then we’d go and rehearse it as a band and then go and record it.
+I think that’s a much cooler way to go because sometimes you just get into the demos, and you get “demoitis.”
+You start loving parts of that and how we recreate this, and suddenly you lose kind of the original energy of the song you had when you did the demo.
 So we didn’t do any demos this time, and I think that’s a good thing.

 How about the recording sessions for REVENGE?
-You were involved with that album as well?
+You were somehow involved with that album as well?

 I was around.
 I came in and sang background vocals on a lot of those songs.
 Bob Ezrin was producing that one.

-Right… Let’s talk about CARNIVAL OF SOULS –sessions then.
-You did some co writing for the album but I have learned that you were also present in a studio a lot when band was working on that one.
-Was that album a real band effort at all or was it more like Bruce Kulick and Eric working most stuff there without Paul and Gene’s absence?
+Let’s talk a bit about CARNIVAL OF SOULS –sessions.
+I had learned that you were a lot present in a studio when the band was recording that album.
+From your perspective, was that album a real band effort, or was it more like Bruce Kulick and Eric being in the studio and doing most of the stuff without Paul and Gene’s absence?

 I was there.
 I don’t think that’s exactly true from what I remember.
 I remember the band all being there and working in on this thing.
-We video-taped a lot of that stuff and they were all there recording that album as a band.
-Bruce was maybe in there a little bit more because he had a lot of input but I think he was writing a lot of those things with Gene and Paul.
-He was doing a lot of guitars and working on sounds but they were all in their recording.
+We videotaped a lot of that stuff, and they were all there recording that album as a band.
+Bruce was maybe in there a little more because he had a lot of input, but I think he was writing many things with Gene and Paul.
+He was doing a lot of guitars and working on sounds, but they were all in their recording.
 To me, my impression was that it was recorded pretty much as a band record.
-Although, they did demos…again which, you know, you kind of play that game a bit but it was pretty much all those guys in there.
+Although they did demos…again, you know, you kind of play that game a bit, but it was pretty much all those guys in there.
 It wasn’t just them (Bruce and Eric) in there recording it all by themselves.

-Ha…old friend Adam!
-Ahhh….when Black N’ Blue first moved to Hollywood, we were living in this house on North Martel, right off the Strip…Sunset Strip.
+Hah!!
+My old friend Adam!
+When Black N’ Blue first moved to Hollywood, we lived in this house on North Martel, right off the Strip…Sunset Strip.
 He was living in an apartment right across the street.
-And actually we had met him from before, because he’s from Seattle, we’re from Portland.
-We did a gig up in Seattle one time and he was in a second version of TKO.
+We had actually met him before because he’s from Seattle, we’re both from Portland.
+We did a gig up in Seattle one time, and he was in the second version of TKO.
 He was about 18.
-He was kind of hot shot guitar player, a young kid.
-We met him then and we hit it off a little bit and kind of stayed in touch.
+He was kind of a hotshot guitar player, a young kid.
+We met him then, and we hit it off a little bit and kind of stayed in touch.
 We’ve always stayed in touch.
-He’s just a funny guy and we’ve always been kind of friends.
+He’s just a funny guy, and we’ve always been kind of friends.
 We stay in touch.

-Yeah I think he might have try out but a LOT of guitarist did back then.
-There were dozens of guitarists that they had in auditions from what I understand?
+Yeah, I think he might have tried out, but a LOT of guitarists did back then.
+There were dozens of guitarists that they had in auditions, from what I understand?